 In our Electrical Technology with Renewable Energy Systems program, you will develop the manual skills to wire and install electrical systems, plus the practical knowledge to support, explain, and troubleshoot a wide variety of electrical projects.
 An additional study term in renewable energy engineering covers topics to prepare you to become a “green” electrician or technician.
 Upon completing the course, you can pursue careers in renewable energy technology such as solar energy and wind generation.

 You will be ready for entry-level positions constructing, installing, and maintaining solar and wind electricity generating systems for commercial and residential applications.

-The Electrical Technology program with an emphasis on Renewable Energy Systems trains students for entry-level careers in the electrical industry.
+The Electrical Technology program with an emphasis on Renewable Energy Systems trains students for entry-level professions in the electrical industry.
 Some of the diverse careers open to graduates are construction electrician, maintenance electrician, photovoltaic installation technician, power system technician, electrical relay technician, electrical research technician, electrical distribution sales, electro-mechanical technician, electrical technical support, and entry level controls engineer are some of the diverse careers open to graduates.